NaosProject/Naos.Auth/README.md

 Example to setup JWT Authentication Validation in OWIN using .NET Framework.

 ```
+private const string Issuer = "https://myCompany.us.auth0.com/";

+// This has RSA Providers for the signing keys that need to stay in scope (i.e. not get disposed) to perform the validation.
+private static readonly OpenIdConnectKeyResolver resolver = new OpenIdConnectKeyResolver(Issuer, TimeSpan.FromHours(1));

 public static IAppBuilder UseJwtAuthentication(
     this IAppBuilder app)
 {